CBD Hemp Oil: Are You Deficient in it?

 Brand | Description |

-Q Sciences | – Not organic – The test reports have no information about pesticides and heavy metals – Uses preservatives (sodium benzoate and potassium sorbate) – Uses limonene, natural flavors (undisclosed ingredients), and other ingredients that are not necessary in a CBD hemp oil – Describes itself as a “full spectrum hemp oil extract” but has no THC |
+Q Sciences | – Not organic – Previously, their test reports had no information about pesticides and heavy metals.
+As of October 9, 2023, I don’t see any test reports on the website. – Uses preservatives (sodium benzoate and potassium sorbate). – Uses limonene, natural flavors (undisclosed ingredients), and other ingredients that are not necessary in a CBD hemp oil. – Their THC-free products contain “full spectrum hemp oil extract.” |

 “Bad” CBD Tincture Products